wjoe113/IDS6938-SimulationTechniques/Homework2/Readme.md

 This is the framework for homework #2.

 I would like to use 2 late day.
+Extra Credit:
+* (10 Points)-Add a 2D visualization to AnyLogic for Part 3.
+* (10 Points)-Add a 3D visualization to AnyLogic for Part 3.
+* (20 Points) - Complete Part 2 with a 3D version of Snakes and Ladders.
+Construct the game's transition matrix, simulate the game, and analyze the results.

 The assignment is due: **Tuesday, March 28 at 11:59PM (EST)**